Fstackdevio/Netsurf-Mobile/README.md

-# netsurf_pro
+# Netsurf

-A new Flutter project.
+A Netsurf Flutter project local to Landmark University.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application built for Landmark University to manage bandwidth.

 A few resources to get you started if this is your first Flutter project: